aosabook/500lines/objmodel/chapter.md

 To check whether a class is a superclass of another class the chain of superclasses of that class is walked.
 If and only if the other class is found in that chain it is a superclass.
-The chain of superclasses of a class is also called the "method resolution order" (mro) of that class.
+The chain of superclasses of a class is also called the "method resolution order" of that class.
 It can easily be computed recursively: